Harry Potter and the Philosopher's Stone

 What Kids Can Learn

-Children can learn about the value of friendship, the importance of standing up for what is right, and how to cope with difficult circumstances through courage.
+Children can learn about the value of loyalty, overcoming fears, and standing up for what is right.
+The narrative encourages empathy and understanding of different perspectives.

 Key Topics Discussed